Aug 2, 2020: 18th Sunday in Ordinary Time (A)

 When it was evening, the disciples approached him

-Jesus was curing their sick and caring for their needs to such an extent that one gets the impression that he was forgetting the time — it was already evening when the disciples approached him.
+One gets the impression that Jesus was forgetting the time while attending to the people — it was already evening when the disciples approached him.

 and said, “This is a deserted place and it is already late; dismiss the crowds so that they can go to the villages and buy food for themselves.”

-Unlike Jesus, when the disciples see the needy crowds they feel helpless.
-Instead of trying to respond to them, the disciples suggest that they be sent away.
+When the disciples see the needy crowds, they have the opposite reaction.
+Instead of responding to the people, the disciples suggest they be sent away.

 Jesus said to them, “There is no need for them to go away; give them some food yourselves.”